 The first step to applying for survivor’s benefits is to contact Social Security to report the death.
 Typically, the funeral home will handle this if you give them the decedent’s Social Security number.
 If you need to report the death yourself, the Social Security contact number is 800-772-1213.
 You cannot report a death online.

 After reporting the death, if you’re already receiving benefits based on the decedent’s record, the Social Security Administration will update the benefits you receive accordingly.
 But if you’re currently receiving benefits on your own record or you aren’t receiving benefits at all, you’ll need to complete an application for survivor benefits.
+The SSA suggests that you apply promptly because not all benefits are retroactive.

 The form you’re required to complete depends on your relationship to the decedent: